Gold panning: rivers where you can still find gold

 Reed Gold Mine, Charlotte, USA

-You can still pull gold out of the water to this day with panning sessions available from $3 (£2.40) per person.
+You can still pull gold out of the water to this day with panning sessions available for a small fee per person.
 Visitors to the area can also learn about other ways of finding gold from the land.

 Crow Creek, Alaska, USA